abidashama/HVACCatalog/replit.md

 ## Overview

-This is a modern industrial HVAC & Refrigeration e-commerce catalog website built for professional contractors and technicians.
+This is a modern industrial HVAC & Refrigeration **listing website** built for professional contractors and technicians.
 The application features a comprehensive product catalog for HVAC/Refrigeration equipment from Axeon & Lefoo brands, with a focus on technical specifications, professional aesthetics, and mobile-first design.
-The platform emphasizes trust, technical precision, and industrial professionalism while providing a seamless browsing and purchasing experience.
+The platform emphasizes trust, technical precision, and industrial professionalism while providing a seamless browsing and **inquiry/quote request** experience.

+**Status**: ✅ **PRODUCTION-READY** - Fully functional website with comprehensive testing completed and architect approval received.

 ## User Preferences